 This heavily trafficked one-mile loop has a split personality.
 If you decide to take on the south side at Bull Creek, you’ll find an uber-challenging rocky bluff that makes for awesome climbing.
 But if you’d rather take it easy and soak in the sights, the north side offers a flat, simple trail with swimming holes along the way.

-For a moderate hike and some killer scenery, Sculpture Falls is your best bet.
-Barton Creek Wilderness Park is always a safe bet.
+For a moderate hike and some killer scenery, Sculpture Falls in Barton Creek Wilderness Park is always a safe bet.
 The five-mile trail's moderate in difficulty, and a lot of people favor this spot for its waterfalls and swimming holes, so you’ll pass many other hikers enjoying the view.
 It’s also super dog-friendly, so feel free to bring your furry companion to enjoy it too.

 Keeping within the confines of McKinney State Park, this one-mile loop is great for an educational day of family, fitness, and fun.
 Over the course of the hike, you’ll discover a magical land of caves, waterfalls, and a historic natural rock formation Native Americans used as a shelter.

-This one stretches the definition of "hike" a little, but the famed 10-mile loop with a number of access points.
+This one stretches the definition of "hike" a little, but the famed 10-mile loop is a must.
 With entry at Downtown, Zilker, and Butler Park, it feels like a natural refuge right in the heart of the city.
 Dogs, joggers, walkers, and strollers populate this busy route that boasts gorgeous skyline views.
 There are also stops along the way to rent paddleboards and kayaks if you’re looking to cool off from the Texas heat.

 The Turkey Creek Trail treats travelers in Emma Long Metro Park to a moderately difficult, 2.5-mile out-and-back route along the Colorado River.
 Dogs love this spot because they’re free to run off-leash on the mostly flat terrain.
 It can get pretty busy on the weekends, though, so if tranquility is your priority, this is a better weekday adventure.